dojo/framework/src/widget-core/README.md

 #### Widget Registry

-The registry provides the ability to define a label against a `WidgetRegistryItem`.
+The widget registry provides the ability to define a label against a `WidgetRegistryItem`.
 A `WidgetRegistryItem` is either a `WidgetConstructor` a `Promise<WidgetConstructor>` or a function that when executed returns a `Promise<WidgetConstructor>`.

-A global widget registry is exported from the `d.ts` class.
+A global widget registry is exported from the `d` module.

 ```ts
 import { registry } from '@dojo/widget-core/d';